antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 #### Comparison of strongly-typed API vs. "piepline" API

 Another important comparison is related to the **Strongly Typed API** feature in the new API.
-If you'd use the "pipeline" api you would have code like the following, where data columns are provided as strings, so if you write any typo (i.e. you wrote "Descrption" instead of "Description"), you will get a run-time exception:
+If you'd use the `LearningPipeline` API you would have code like the following, where data columns are provided as strings, so if you write any typo (i.e. you wrote "Descrption" instead of "Description"), you will get a run-time exception:

 ```cs
 pipeline.Add(new TextFeaturizer("Description", "Description"));